daudidrees/Chess-Store/css/bootstrap/site/content/docs/5.0/components/navbar.md

 </nav>
 {{< /example >}}

 You can also use dropdowns in your navbar.
-Dropdown menus require a wrapping element for positioning, so be sure to use separate and nested elements for `.nav-item` and `.nav-link` as shown below.
+Dropdown menus require a wrapping element for positioning, so be sure to use separate and nested elements for `.page_item` and `.nav-link` as shown below.

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">